 Property and equipment are stated at cost less accumulated depreciation.
 Expenditures for minor replacements, maintenance and repairs which do not increase the useful lives of the property and equipment are charged to operations as incurred.
 Major additions and improvements are capitalized.
 Depreciation and amortization are computed using the straight-line method over their estimated useful lives which is typically three to five years for equipment and 50 years for buildings.
-In the year ended October 31, 2021, we have made an accounting policy change to allocation 70% of the Products depreciation to Cost of Goods Sold that is related to the rental assets.
+Our accounting policy regarding our rental assets allocated for rentals by our Products Business is to allocate 70% of depreciation in the period to Cost of Goods Sold.

-We own substantially all of our facilities and believe that the effect of adopting Accounting Standards Codification 842, "Leases", has been immaterial.
+We own substantially all our facilities and believe that the effect of adopting Accounting Standards Codification 842, "Leases", has been immaterial.